GLP-1 for Your Wedding: What to Know Before You Start.

 Is it safe to start a GLP-1 for a wedding?

-That decision, including dose and timeline, is a conversation for a doctor.
-Any GLP-1 timeline works best paired with enough protein and strength training to protect muscle.
+That decision, including dose and timeline, is a conversation for your doctor.
+Whatever timeline you land on works best paired with enough protein and strength training to protect muscle.

 How far before my wedding should I start a GLP-1?